aj0strow/webstomp/README.md

 ### Router

 So we want services and modules returning streams.
-The next step is to add structure to keep logic separate.
-Artists steal, right?
+The next step is to add structure to organize routes.
+I've been told great artists steal, so this router is eerily similar to another one you might have seen around.

 ```js
 var {Router} = require("stomp")